 Recently, F Vichi et al.; [67] report about a novel multi-pollutant diffusive sampler (Figure 2c) for HONO, HNO3, and NO2, used for the monitoring of these gaseous pollutants in different libraries/archives, located in Switzerland in Bern, Geneve, in Czech Republic in Teplice and also in Prague.
 Results show that the indoor/outdoor concentrations ratio of NO2 showed a greater penetration of pollutants indoors in the naturally ventilated library than in the filtrated archives.
 The indoor concentrations of HNO3 results very low probably for the highest deposition rate, exhibited by the nitric acid toward the art work available surfaces.
 HONO concentration values are usually lower than that recorded in outdoor environments, indicating that HONO was heterogeneously produced, according to the reactions that occur on indoor surfaces.The results show that the reproducibility of the new multi-pollutant sampler measurements was significant (according to EU directives) for NO2 and HNO3 and that the newly developed multi-pollutant sampler can be used in archives and libraries, allowing to map the pollutants distribution indoors.

-A significant improvement of the analytical performances of Passive Air Sampler (PAS) has been carried out also by David S. McLagan et al.; [68], for the quantification of gaseous Hg (Figure 2d), in atmosphere.
+A significant improvement of the analytical performances of Passive Air Sampler (PAS) has been carried out also by David S. McLagan et al. [68], for the quantification of gaseous Hg (Figure 2d), in atmosphere.
 Precision, based on 378 replicated measurements performed at multiple sites, results about 3.6 ± 3.0%, confirming an excellent reproducibility and easy to use of the PAS tools.
 Adjusting the sampling rate for specific temperatures and wind speeds, the difference in active–passive concentration further (8.7±5.7%) does not decrease but reduces its variability, mainly related to very high and very low temperatures and very high wind speeds.
-The adjustment of the calibration data for temperature and wind speed should be used, especially if conditions are highly variable or deviate considerably from the average of the deployments (9.89°C,3.41ms-1), reported by David S. McLagan et al.; [68].
+The adjustment of the calibration data for temperature and wind speed should be used, especially if conditions are highly variable or deviate considerably from the average of the deployments (9.89°C,3.41ms-1), reported by David S. McLagan et al. [68].
 Overall, the study demonstrates that the sampler is capable of recording background gaseous Hg concentrations across a wide range, in indoor and outdoor environment, where CH could be located and preserved.